 Despite our efforts to protect our intellectual property, other online game developers may copy our ideas and designs, and other third parties may infringe our intellectual property rights.
 For example, certain third parties have misappropriated the source codes of previous versions of TLBB and have set up unauthorized servers in China and elsewhere to operate TLBB to compete with us.
 As a result, we have taken measures to enforce our intellectual property rights.
 However, such measures may not be successful in eliminating these unauthorized servers.
 The existence of unauthorized servers may attract game players away from our games and may result in decreases in our revenues.
-Litigation relating to intellectual property rights may not be successful.
+Litigation relating to intellectual property rights may result in substantial costs to us and diversion of resources and management attention away from our business, and may not be successful.
 In addition, as our ideas and designs are not protected by patents, other online game developers may independently develop ideas and designs that compete with us.